1926 Alabama Crimson Tide football team: LSU

 On homecoming in Tuscaloosa, Alabama defeated the LSU Tigers 24–0.
 After a scoreless first quarter, the Crimson Tide took a 3–0 halftime lead behind a 17-yard Herschel Caldwell field goal.
 Both defenses still played well into the third quarter with Alabama scoring their first touchdown after Fred Pickhard blocked a Charlie Mason punt that was returned by Hoyt Winslett for a 10–0 Crimson Tide lead.

 In the fourth quarter, Pickhard blocked a second punt and Ben Enis returned it 15-yards for a touchdown.
 The Crimson Tide then made the final score 24–0 late in the fourth after Red Barnes scored the only offensive touchdown of the game on a short run.
-The victory brought Alabama's all-time record against LSU to 9–3–1.

 The starting lineup was Winslett (left end), Pickhard (left tackle), Pearce (left guard), Holmes (center), Hagler (right guard), Perry (right tackle), Enis (right end), Barnes (quarterback), T. Brown (left halfback), Caldwell (right halfback), Reverra (fullback).